pgollangi/AccessSniff/README.md

 Set a value to `false` to limit output

 ## CLI
-You can use the CLI component by installing it globally with `npm install -g access-sniff`
+You can use the CLI component by installing it globally with `npm install -g access-sniff-ext`

 ```cmd
 sniff test/**/*.html -r json -l reports